eaamankwah/gun-murder-analytics/README.txt

+The following tasks were completed:
-We analyze US gun murder data collected by the FBI.
+Analyzed US gun murder data collected by the FBI.

-download-data.R - dowloads csv file to data directory
+download-data.R - dowloaded csv file to data directory

-wrangle-dat.R - creates a derived dataset and saves as R object in rda directory
+wrangle-dat.R - created a derived dataset and saves as R object in rda directory

-analysis.R - generates a plot and saves it to the figs directory
+analysis.R - generated a plot and saved it to the figs directory